Sunshine Hospital

 Corbett Lyon, Director of Lyons

 Sunshine Hospital is located at the centre of one of Victoria’s fastest growing communities.
 It serves as a local and regional catchment and has a dual role as a community hospital and as a major tertiary referral centre.
 The project supports the future of healthcare in Melbourne’s west by delivering services including palliative care, geriatric evaluation and management, rehabilitation and hydrotherapy.
+Clear wayfinding and patient-flow strategies make these services easy to access for first-time visitors and families.
 The small hydrotherapy pool that extends the existing community rehabilitation centre provides services to hospital clients and the wider community.
 The pool is a scaled down replica of the main ward building and is designed to evoke the familiar connotations of a community pool.
+Accessible planning and staff sightlines integrate the pool into rehabilitation pathways for both inpatients and community users.